-The cities have plenty to buy, and your Visa and MasterCard are readily accepted in all the better shops and restaurants.
+The cities have plenty to buy, and your Visa and MasterCard, but not Amex, are readily accepted in all the better shops and restaurants.
 Also many of the remote lodges and homes have their own small shops.
 In Kenya, all animal skin or bone articles are forbidden unless proven to be antique.
 Elsewhere you can obtain these things, but it is illegal to bring these back into the USA.
 Beware of plastic ivory and elephant hair bracelets sold by street vendors.
 Many good African artifacts are available and modern “cottage” industry basketry, soapstone and jewelry are not only interesting, but some are also very good quality and value.
 There are several excellent artists and sculptors that we can introduce you to.
-Bring some travelers checks – in small denominations – to change into the local currency, for small items and tips.
-Also bring a couple of hundred dollars in small bills to exchange.
+Bring a couple of hundred dollars to change into the local currency, for small items and tips.
 Dollars are accepted in most places these days, though in remote Southern Ethiopia for example, they see it as monopoly money!
 Exchange rates vary, as in all third world countries!
-Bartering for jeans, tee shirts etc. is not generally encouraged.
-The people need the money.
+Please don’t barter for jeans, tee shirts etc. – the people need the money.
 Your guides and drivers will all speak English, and the local dialects.

 For more upmarket items, there are bronze galleries, located in Langata, not far from Giraffe Manor and Karen Blixen’s museum, and Africa Adorned in Karen.
 For something truly unique in apparel, Anna Trzebinski’s boutique is a must.
 For those with little time scheduled in the cities, artifacts can be bought at very reasonable prices at small towns and villages, and most camps have a small shop.

 The food is excellent everywhere, and almost too much of it, it is hard to watch your weight!
-On safari you will enjoy largely European cuisine.
-The water is safe to drink in most places, but many people prefer to drink bottled water, which is readily available.
+On safari you will enjoy largely European cuisine, but do ask for a local meal if you would like to try the food.
+The water is safe to drink in most places, as it is double boiled and filtered, but many people prefer to drink bottled water, which is readily available.